PRC PSYCHOTHERAPY MANUAL

 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.

-We believe that the scales cover many of the central aspects of analytic activity, both by patient and analyst.
-Since the original development of the APS, they have been applied by psychology interns as well as senior analysts, to recorded analytic sessions, and then recorded short-term psychodynamic and cognitive behavioral sessions, with reliable results.
-Click here for a more detailed history of our past work in this area of research.
+The original set of scales, the Analytic Process Scales (APS), cover many of the central aspects of analytic activity.
+Since 1999 they have been applied to recorded analytic, short-term psychodynamic, and cognitive behavioral sessions, with reliable results.
+Click here for a chronololgical list of our publications.

 TABLE OF CONTENTS